MichaelTamaki/berkeleyblockchain.github.io/README.md

 Files are compiled into `docs`.
 This folder is compiled from the files in the `src` folder, but should be in our version control so that it can be served via Github Pages.
 Every file that is needed to deploy the site should be in `docs`.

+## Deployment

+This is currently deployed on Github Pages.
+You'll notice that the CSS/img/JS src tags are weird because this is deployed as a project, rather than a user site.
+In actual deployment, these just have to start with a single /

+The `docs` folder should contain everything that is needed to deploy.

 ## Resources
 [bs4starter](https://github.com/bradtraversy/bs4starter) - The boilerplate used.